Vyral/melida-potts/_posts/2020-02-18-how-appraisers-quantify-3-important-items-in-a-home.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here is how appraisers define bedrooms, bathrooms, and square footage.</em></p>
+*Here is how appraisers define bedrooms, bathrooms, and square footage.*

 Just about every home we Realtors sell has an appraisal that’s ordered by the bank or a cash buyer who needs assurance that they’re paying a fair price.
 How do appraisers think, though?
 To explain this, I’ll tell you how appraisers quantify three important items in a home:

 **1\.
 Bedrooms.** A bedroom has to have a closet, a window, and a door—two ways to escape in case of a fire.
 If a room doesn’t have a window and a door, it’s not considered a bedroom.
-It can be considered any type of room, and there’s still value to it, but it can’t be considered a bedroom.&nbsp;
+It can be considered any other type of room, and there’s still value to it, but it can’t be considered a bedroom.&nbsp;

 **2\.
 Bathrooms.** If it only has a shower, or only a bathtub, or only a shower and bathtub, it’s still considered a bathroom.&nbsp;